 In conclusion, Charlotte is one of the worst anime dramas you will ever see.
 Even Angel Beats with all its flaws is noticeably superior.
 This rushed, childish, shallow emotion porn cannot be believed by a thinking person; you will literally be taken aback by how many obvious mistakes have been made.
 The animation and music may be nice, but I do not recommend this anime to anybody unless you want to see how NOT to write a good anime drama.read more

-It all starts with a meteor which gives special powers to childs till their teen years strike which then they forget about their powers and completely loses them.And ofcourse Jun Maeda( famous for making clannad and angel beats ) writes this anime and forcing some melodrama in the middle of the anime.
+It all starts with a meteor which gives special powers to childs till their teen years strike, which then they forget about their powers and completely lose them.And ofcourse Jun Maeda( famous for making clannad and angel beats ) writes this anime and forcing some melodrama in the middle of the anime.

 While a mere teen "Otosaka Yuu" has to cure them all from their " disease" so that they won't be experimentated by the government.